Forsyth County, Georgia: Recreation

 Lake Lanier, a 37000 acre lake created and maintained by the United States Army Corps of Engineers in association with Buford Dam, is enjoyed by many residents and non-residents alike.
 Fishing, boating, tubing, wake boarding, and water skiing are common activities on the lake.

 Forsyth County Parks and Recreation Department maintains 25 parks and facilities in the county.
 Most notable are Sawnee Mountain Preserve, Central Park, Fowler Park, Poole's Mill Covered Bridge and the Big Creek Greenway.
 The Cumming Fairgrounds host many events throughout the year including a rodeo, The Cumming Country Fair, and a farmers' market.
-There is also the annual 4 July Steam Engine Parade.
+There is also the annual July 4 Steam Engine Parade.

 Government and politics

-Forsyth County is governed by a five-member board of commissioners, whose members are elected from single-member districts to concurrent four-year terms, and a county manager.
+Forsyth County is governed by a five-member board of commissioners, whose members are elected from single-member districts to four-year terms, and a county manager.

-Kevin Tanner has been named the county manager on Jan.
-11, 2021.
-Commissioner Cooper served as the secretary in 2020, and as vice chairman in 2021.
+David McKee is the current county manager, assuming the post on December 16, 2022.

 The city of Cumming is located in district 1, which also extends to the west.
 District 2 is located in the southern tip of Forsyth County.
 District 3 is to the southwest of Cumming, between districts 1 and 2.
 District 4 comprises most of the north of the county and district 5 comprises the east and southeast of the county, including most of the county's shoreline.

 The board of commissioners has also established and is assisted by a number of governmental bodies.

 The county is also a member of the Association County Commissioners of Georgia and the National Association of Counties.